dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 ### Prior installations of dfx

 If you have previously created IC dapps before February 2022, you may need to do a clean install.
-You can delete SDK and associated profiles and re-install it.
+You can delete the SDK and associated profiles and re-install it.
 Follow the instructions here: [Install, upgrade, or remove software](../build/install-upgrade-remove).

 ## 4. Acquiring cycles to deploy on-chain (5 min)